gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### AWS Management Console
 The AWS Management Console is a web-based unified console, located at console.aws.amazon.com, that allows you to build, manage and monitor everything from simple web apps to complex cloud deployments.

-The console allows you to point and click to manually launch and configure AWS resources with limted programmng knowledge.
+The console allows you to point and click to manually launch and configure AWS resources with limited programming knowledge.
 This is know as **ClickOps** since you perform all your system operations via clicks.

 ### Service Console
 AWS services each have their own customized console.
 You can access these consoles by searching the service name.